-Drill Night Suppers/Family, Holiday, Retirement Dinners:
+Drill Night Suppers/Family Holiday Dinners:

-- Identify the number of annual drill night suppers multiplied by the number of firefighters participating up to a cost of \$15.00 per meal, per person. - Identify the number of holiday dinners times the number of invitees at a cost of up to \$40.00 per dinner, per invitee.
-Each member listed on the department's SCSFA roster may invite one guest.
-The SCSFA also allows a department to invite up to (25) non-members to each family/holiday/retirement dinner.
-Some examples of non-members may include retirees not carried on your roster, support staff, council members and clergy. - Specify any other function or social event to include attendees, members, and/or invited guests.
-You must categorize all expenditures for all social events.
-Approved costs may cover food, beverage, decorations, and entertainment.
-All of these must be within the \$40 maximum per attendee. - For each drill night supper and family/holiday/retirement dinner, the department must keep on file a sign-in/roster for all attendees. - No alcoholic beverages may be purchased with Firemen's Insurance and Inspection Fund (1%) money. - Gift certificates for firefighters, spouses and children of any kind are not permissible.
-Remember, the Code of Laws of South Carolina prohibit the distribution of cash or gifts to firefighters and no funds may be expended in any manner for any purpose for which any city, town, unincorporated community, or county may be legally liable.
+- Please identify the number of dinners times the number of firefighters at \$10.00 per supper for the drill night suppers and number of dinners times the number of attendees at \$30.00 per dinner for the family holiday meals. - Please identify the type of function and categorize all expenditures for all social events.
+Please include any type meeting or social function for members and invited guests.
+Costs include food, beverage, decorations, and entertainment within the amount per firefighter.

+- No alcoholic beverages may be purchased with Firemen's Insurance and Inspection Fund (1%) money. - Gift certificates for firefighters, spouses and children of any kind are not permissible.
+Remember: the Code of Laws of South Carolina prohibit the distribution of cash or gifts to firefighters and no funds may be expended in any manner for any purpose for which any city, town, unincorporated community, or county may be legally liable.